U.S. Olympic short track team roster finalized on last day of trials

 Biney, born in Ghana and raised in Virginia, was the lone skater at trials who has competed at the Olympics before.
 She was 14th and 31st in two events in 2018 at age 18.

-“It’s been a rough couple of years,” Biney, who considered quitting the sport during this Olympic cycle, said through sobs.
+“It’s been a rough couple of years,” Biney, who considered quitting the sport while struggling emotionally and with injury during this Olympic cycle, said through sobs.
 “I’ve been through so much mentally, and also my dad isn’t here [in attendance].”

 Stoddard and Letai joined Santos and Biney on the World Cup team this fall.